History of the Bhowmick Lecture

 Bim was, and still is, a phenomenal character though now in his later years is taking things a bit quieter and enjoying time with his family.

-He was a consultant physician in Rhyl in North Wales and established an academic unit in a rural DGH and Cardiff University conferred on him an honorary chair.
+He was a consultant physician in Rhyl in North Wales and established an academic unit in a rural DGH.
+In 2004 he was awarded an honorary chair by Cardiff University.
 He was very much involved in medical education in Wales, being an Associate Postgraduate Dean at Cardiff University.
-In addition, he had several major roles at the Royal College of Physicians in London being a senior censor and chairing the Equality and Diversity Committee.
-In fact, he was th first ethnic minority censor of the RCP.
+In addition, he had several major roles at the Royal College of Physicians in London being a senior censor.
+He initiated and chaired the RCP Equality and Diversity Committee.
+In fe was the first ethnic minority elected councillor and MRCP examiner of the RCP.